danielveldman/rbm_lq/README.md

 # The Random Batch Method in Linear Quadratic Optimal Control
-A Matlab implementation of the Random Batch Method (RBM) in Linear Quadratic (LQ) optimal control problems.
+A Matlab implementation of the Random Batch Method (RBM) in Linear Quadratic (LQ) optimal control problems, which can significantly reduce the computational cost to solve optimal control problems.
 The examples are the same as the ones as in [this paper](https://link.springer.com/article/10.1007/s00211-022-01290-3).
 More information can also be found in [this post](https://dcn.nat.fau.eu/random-batch-methods-for-linear-quadratic-optimal-control-problems/) and in [this post](https://dcn.nat.fau.eu/randomized-time-splitting-in-linear-quadratic-optimal-control/).